microsoft/vscode-docs/docs/remote/containers.md

 ### Docker Extension limitations

-Some Docker commands invoked from the Docker extension can fail when invoked from a VS Code window opened on a container.
-Most containers do not have the Docker command line installed.
-Therefore commands invoked from the Docker extension that rely on the Docker command line, e.g., `Docker: Show Logs` fail.
-If you need to execute some of these commands then open a new local VS Code window and use the Docker extension from this window.
+The Docker extension has a few limitations when you are connected to a dev container.
+Given most containers do not have the Docker CLI installed, features that rely on it can fail (e.g. `Docker: Show Logs`).
+You can resolve this problem either using the extension from a new local window or [setting up Docker inside your container](https://aka.ms/vscode-remote/samples/docker-in-docker).

 ### Extension limitations